apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 ### Failure Detector

-Under the hood remote death watch uses heartbeat messages and a failure detector to generate @apidoc[akka.actor.Terminated] message from network failures and JVM crashes, in addition to graceful termination of watched actor.
+Under the hood remote death watch uses heartbeat messages and a failure detector to generate @apidoc[actor.Terminated] message from network failures and JVM crashes, in addition to graceful termination of watched actor.